 - The Netherlands is a signatory to the Organisation for Economic Co-operation and Development’s Multilateral Competent Authority Agreement, through which information is exchanged between tax administrations, to provide a single, global picture on some key indicators of economic activity within multinational enterprises.

 - The Netherlands has many tax incentives for foreign-owned companies and a favourable business environment for treasury centres.

-- The Netherlands has over 90 tax treaties, one of the most extensive tax treaty networks in the world.
+- The Netherlands has more than 100 tax treaties, one of the most extensive tax treaty networks in the world.

 - The Netherlands is a eurozone country with trading hours that overlap with Asia, Europe and North America.